ViktorVegh/GabrielTourFrontend/README.md

 open ios/Runner.xcworkspace

-In Xcode, select your connected device and click Run to install the ap
+In Xcode, select your connected device and click Run to install the app